szermatt/mistty/docs/source/usage.rst

     just end up controlling it with VI commands using Evil.

-To get the most out of MisTTY, it's worth it to take the time to configure it forward the shell key bindings that you actually use to the terminal and keep everything else behaving as usual for your Emacs configuration.
+To get the most out of MisTTY, it's worth it to take the time to configure it to send to the terminal the shell key bindings that you actually use and keep everything else behaving as usual for your Emacs configuration.

 .. index::